Norman Kerr: Marylebone

-Temperance Movement
+Temperance movement

 He promoted the temperance movement as a speaker and through his writings.
 After moving to London he joined the Church of England Temperance Society, speaking at their annual conference, and supported the British Women's Temperance Association.

 He was a supporter of the Society for Promoting Legislation for the Control and Cure of Habitual Drunkards, which had been founded in 1876, and in 1877 read a paper on the treatment of habitual drunkards in the Psychological Section of a general meeting of the British Medical Association at Manchester.
 The Society drafted a bill to provide for one year detention of voluntary and criminal drunkards, with magistrates having the power to commit frequent offenders.
 This was withdrawn because of opposition to control by the prison inspectorate of the reformatories.
-The Habitual Drunkards' Act was passed in 1879 including protecting the drunkards' rights and his ability to pay for treatment.
+The Habitual Drunkards Act 1879 (42 & 43 Vict. c.
+19) was passed including protecting the drunkards' rights and his ability to pay for treatment.
 A habitual drunkard was defined as someone who "cannot be certified as a lunatic, but who due to habitual intemperate drinking is dangerous to him or herself or incapable of managing their affairs".
 They could apply to two magistrates to voluntarily sign away their freedom and be sent to a Licensed Retreat for up to one year, but had to pay the charges themselves.
 The requirement to pay charges and the lack of compulsory detention for non-criminals was disappointing for the Society.
 When the British Medical Association created the Inebriates Legislation Committee to promote further legislation he was made the chairman.
 The committee drafted the Habitual Drunkards Act Amendment Bill (1888).

 He was the Honorary Consulting Physician at the Dalrymple House for Inebriates, Rickmansworth, which had been founded in 1884 under the Inebriates Acts of 1879–99 for the clinical study and treatment of inebriety.

 He promoted the use of Coffee Taverns and Coffee Music Halls as a temperance alternative and was a director of the Coffee Taverns Company and the Coffee Music Halls Company.
 In 1884 he chaired the informal meeting to celebrate Edward Payson Weston's temperance walk of 5000 miles in 100 days, excluding Sundays, at the Royal Victoria Coffee Hall, Lambeth.

 He presided at the Colonial and International Congress on Inebriety held at Westminster Town Hall (1887).
 He was also corresponding secretary of the American Association for the cure of Inebriates, and corresponding member of the Medical Legislation Society, New York.

-Alcohol in Medicine
+Alcohol in medicine

 Alcohol was then widely used in medicine.
 "Dr. Norman Kerr, a well-known physician of England, says, that during a ten years' residence in America, he found people unwilling to pay him as much for his services as they were willing to pay one who prescribed alcoholics.
 Even those who were abstainers from liquors as beverages distrusted him for not using these things as medicines."